squillero/computational-intelligence/2024-25/contrib/poetry_installation_guide/README.md

 peotry install
 ```

-It will take some time to downalod all the files.
+It will take some time to download all the files.
 You can check in `<your-venv>/Lib/` if the packages and dependencies are correctly installed.

 After installation you're good to go!

 ## jupyter

-To conclude this guide let's create a notebook and set the new envirnoment we created as the running one.
+To conclude this guide let's create a notebook and set the new environment we created before as the current kernel.

 ### Create jupyter notebook